canonical/repo-policy-compliance/README.md

 There are two types of test: the application test and the charm test.

 ### Application tests
-To run the application tests, the `GITHUB_TOKEN` environment variable must be set.
+To run the application tests, the `AUTH_GITHUB_TOKEN` environment variable must be set.
 This should be a token of a user with full repo permissions for the test repository.
+You can also pass in `AUTH_APP_ID`, `AUTH_INSTALLATION_ID`, and `AUTH_PRIVATE_KEY`
+to test the authentication using Github App Auth.
+In that case, the tests will randomly select either the token or the app auth to run the tests.
+Note that the Github app should be installed in the test repository organisation/user namespace, with access granted to the test repository and in the user namespace that owns the Github token with access to the forked repository.

 The command `tox -e test` can be used to run all tests, which are primarily integration tests.
 You can also select the repository against which to run the tests by setting the `--repository` flag.
 The tests will fork the repository and create PRs against it.